DoctorWkt/xv6-rosco-r2/README.md

 ## Hardware Options

-As at mid-Sept '24, I'm finding the bit-band SD card very slow.
+As at mid-Sept '24, I'm finding the bit-bang SD card very slow.
 I also really don't want to have to put in a relocating loader into the kernel.
 So I plan on designing an expansion board with 1M of RAM and a [CH375](https://www.electrodragon.com/product/ch375-module-reading-and-writing-u-diskusb-communicate/)